yeokm1/yeokm1.github.io-hugo/content/post/2020/08/compare-fs2020-with-real-sg-flights/index.md

 In reality, General Aviation (GA) for visual flying within Singapore is limited to [Seletar Airport (WSSL) and the local Light Aircraft Training Area (LATA)](/2019/06/notes-on-flying-in-wssl-and-sg-training-area/).
 I have personally made many flights from WSSL although mostly to the local training area in the Northern part of SG.
 So I thought why not I conduct flights in this game as close as I can to a real plane and see how this stacks up to the real thing?

+(Check out the Chinese version of this post [here](/zh/2020/08/flight-simulator-2020跟新加坡实际飞行如何相比/).)

 <!--more-->

 ## Videos